remiguillette/kiosk2/docs/dual-websocket.md

     after 5 seconds.
   - `onerror` records the failure and schedules the same reconnect logic.

+### Accessing the graphical Remote UI

+1. **Open the kiosk web page, not the raw WebSocket.** From another device on the same network, point a browser to the kiosk IP (for example `http://192.168.1.60`).
+This serves the regular menu interface that the Electron shell displays locally, so you get the exact same controls in a standard web view.
+2. **Let the page establish the WebSocket for you.** The renderer script inside the kiosk automatically connects to `ws://192.168.1.76:6001`, dispatches status events, and mirrors any Remote UI messages it receives.
+There is no need to open the WebSocket endpoint manually—loading the page triggers the handshake and keeps it alive with reconnect logic.
+3. **Check the connection status.** You can listen for the `remote-ui:ws-status` event in the browser console to verify whether the socket is connected and which URL is in use.
+If you see `disconnected`, the kiosk will retry every 5 seconds until the Electron host comes back online.
+4. **Send commands through the DOM.** Dispatch a `remote-ui:ws-message` custom event with the payload you want to transmit.
+The preload script forwards it to the open WebSocket, and every connected Remote UI client receives it.

+> **Important:** Do **not** browse directly to `:6001` or `:5001` in a browser.
+> These ports are dedicated to background signaling.
+Always use the base HTTP
+> address of the kiosk so that the Electron-rendered UI handles the WebSocket
+> negotiation on your behalf.

 ## Listening for status in the renderer
 Both sessions dispatch DOM custom events.
 Attach listeners in the renderer to stay informed: